AI assistant — not human

 Citizens Served

-Opaque budget processes: Annual budget data was locked in PDF documents and static spreadsheets, making it difficult for city commissioners and residents to understand how taxpayer dollars were allocated across departments.
+Opaque budget processes: Annual budget data was stored in PDF documents and static spreadsheets.
+This made it hard for city commissioners and residents to see how taxpayer dollars were allocated across departments.

 Siloed departmental data: Eight departments -- including Parks & Recreation, Public Works, Community Services, and Finance -- each maintained separate reporting systems with no cross-departmental analytics capability.